Recommended itinerary – 10 days in Canada

-Staying in Whistler
+Accommodation in Whistler

 - Four Seasons Resort Whistler: An upscale hotel located in the upper part of Whistler.
 This 5 * hotel offers very comfortable and cozy double rooms with views of the mountains, from 500 € per night, breakfast 27 €.
 Goodies: a heated outdoor pool, a SPA, jacuzzis, free shuttle service.
 This is our recommendation for a luxury stay in Whistler!

-For a slightly more economical alternative and if sleeping in a dormitory bed does not bother you, I advise you to sleep at Whistler Lodge Hostel.
-Everything is new, clean and you will have access to a jacuzzi in the middle of the forest.
-Bed in dormitory from 40 € per night.
+For a slightly more economical alternative and if staying in a dormitory doesn’t bother you, we recommend Whistler Lodge Hostel.
+The hostel is new, clean, and comes with access to a jacuzzi in the middle of the forest.
+Beds in dormitories start at €40 per night.

 Day 4-5: Wells Gray Provincial Park

 It allows you not to go all the way at once and it is truly a beautiful place in western Canada.
-It is a wilderpark and much less touristy than those of Jasper and Banff.
+It is a wilder park and much less touristy than those of Jasper and Banff.

-You have 2 possibilities:
+You have two options:

-- Take a swim or canoe at Clearwater Lake
+- Take a swim or canoe at Clearwater Lake.

 - Observe the black bears.

-Staying in Wells Gray Park
+Accommodation in Wells Gray Park